 - Get more training because the more you know, the better you’ll become and the more you’ll make.
 My recommendations?
 First, take this online course because it covers a lot and is pretty inexpensive.
 Then,do this course because it is VERY THOROUGH.

-Most people call this kind of job a Virtual Assistant, but I think that is such a general description.
-I like to call this line of work Online Administrative Assistant because it tells us the role is specific to administrative tasks…not picking up dry cleaning or taking kids to birthday parties.
+Most people call this kind of job a Virtual Assistant, but I think that is too general of a description.
+I like to call this kind of work Online Administrative Assistant because it tells us the role is specific to administrative tasks…not picking up dry cleaning or taking kids to birthday parties.

 This is an awesome way for moms to make money from home because you can narrow your niche down to what makes you happy.
 And what works for your schedule.

 Here’s how to get started as an Online Admin Assistant: